 Excess weight causes irregular ovulation cycles.
 Use the ovulation kits that are available at the medical stores to correctly time your intercourse and increase your chances of pregnancy.

 Women with a BMI of 30 or more are at a greater risk of developing gestational diabetes or gestational hypertension.
-Exercise at home or go out to the park more often to increase your chances of being healthy and getting pregnant.
+Losing weight can help, so eat healthy and exercise.
+You can exercise at home or go out to the park for a walk daily to lose weight and increase your chances of getting pregnant.

-Whole foods keep you satiated for a longer time.
-They are healthy and bursting with nutrients that enrich your body and immune system.
-This will help you maintain a healthy weight to support your pregnancy.
+Whole foods keep one satiated for a longer time.
+They are healthy and nutritious that enrich your body and immune system.
+Eating whole foods and foods rich in fibre can help you maintain a healthy weight to support your pregnancy.

 Healthy habits go a long way in having a healthy pregnancy and a healthy baby.
 Don’t let your weight ruin your dreams of becoming a mother.
-If you plan your pregnancy well in advance and work on addressing your weight issues, it is just a matter of time before you have a successful pregnancy.
+If you plan your pregnancy well in advance and work on addressing your weight issues, it is just a matter of time before you conceive.